starcitizen-lug/knowledge-base/wiki/index.md

 <h2>Welcome, Space Penguins!</h2>

-This wiki is a collection of information on how to run Star Citizen on Linux, as well as our tips and tricks!
+This wiki is a collection of information on how to run Star Citizen on Linux.
+If you're just getting started, head over to our [Quick-Start Guide](Quick-Start-Guide)!

-We welcome contributions.
-Feel free to fork this repo and submit a PR.
+[Issue reports and pull requests](https://github.com/starcitizen-lug/knowledge-base) to help keep this wiki up to date are always appreciated!

 ## Join us!